slihn/RMT/README.md

-# RMT
+# Random Matrix Theory (RMT)

-This is a collection of the Matlab files associated with the book "Introduction to Random Matrices" by Giacomo Livan, Marcel Novaes, and Pierpaolo Vivo.
+This is a collection of the R files associated with the book "Introduction to Random Matrices" by Giacomo Livan, Marcel Novaes, and Pierpaolo Vivo.

-All Matlab files have the same names used in the book, so navigation should be easy.
-The only exceptions are "histnorm.m" (which makes your life easy when trying to plot normalized histograms), and "double_factorial.m", which is called by the code "Gaussian_finite_density_check.m".
-All codes have been written in and tested with Matlab version R2015b
+The R files are rewritten from the original Matlab files.

+My main interest is to understand the impact of random matrix to the covariance matrix in the quantitative finance setting.
+This is described in the Wilshart ensembles.
+Please contact me if you have similar interest.